 EVs are here to stay because owners love the quick, smooth, quiet ride they deliver and owner the satisfaction rate is higher than any other vehicle category.

 The latest evidence of this conviction was presented at an EDTA convention.
-Norman Hajjar of PlugInsights Research, fresh from his 12,000 mile Tesla roadtrip, showed data of the incredible loyalty of EV drivers.
-Over nine hundred EV owners were asked if their next vehicle would be gas powered or plug-in.
-An astounding 96.9% said they would buy or lease another plug-in vehicle.
+Norman Hajjar of PlugInsights Research, fresh from his 12,000-mile Tesla road trip, shared data showing the incredible loyalty of EV drivers.
+Over nine hundred EV owners were asked if their next vehicle would be gas-powered or plug-in.
+An astounding 96.9% said their next vehicle would plug in.
 Just 1.9% would return to a conventional vehicle.

 |Gas vs Electric|

-EVs are smooth, quiet, responsive, quick, low maintenance, cheap to "fuel"...
+EVs are smooth, quiet, responsive, quick, low maintenance, and cheap to "fuel."
 They are just a better driving experience and this is what will make them mainstream.

 To all the auto companies out there: THIS is your Kodak moment.
-"Kodak moment," in this case, does not mean a moment to capture on film; rather, it means the time in history when an upstart technology changed the game; e.g., digital photography emerged and Kodak chose to ignore it until it was too late.
+"Kodak moment," in this case, does not mean a moment to capture on film; rather, here it means a moment in history when an upstart technology changed the game; e.g., digital photography emerged and Kodak chose to ignore it until it was too late.

 Traditional car and gas companies that continue with business-as-usual are at risk of becoming the next Kodak.

 Similarly, today it is easy to dismiss EVs.
 Critics speak of range anxiety and high cost.
 They say EVs don't have the range or refueling speed of conventional cars, but they are not looking at their potential.
 They are not anticipating that battery technology will continue to improve, driven by the demand for ever lighter, longer-lived tablets and smartphones.
 Batteries are getting better and cheaper each year.
-Compound these improvements for 4 or 5 years and long-range, affordable EVs will be available.
+Compound these improvements for a decade or so and long-range, affordable EVs will be available.

 When first introduced, digital cameras were easy to dismiss.
 Today, in 2014, EVs are similarly easy to dismiss.
 It is more important to look at where they are going, rather than where they are.
 Dismiss them at your peril.

-And the critics within the auto industry are certainly are not looking at the driver satisfaction and loyalty ratings.
+EV critics within the auto industry certainly are not looking at the driver satisfaction and loyalty ratings.
 Plug-in vehicles far surpass their gas-powered counterparts in these areas.
 Based on this alone, a car company, any car company, that wants to make cars that their owners love, should be making plug-in vehicles.

 Once a driver tries electric, 97% of them don't ever want to go back to gas.
 Even the best stagecoach company no longer exists.
 If you work at an auto company that is not making at least some plug-in cars today, they are not likely to be in business 10 years from now.
 The new Kodak moment is about being relevant to the future rather than dwelling on the past.